Badges of trade

 – anything can be trading stock but some items are more likely to be so than others.

-For example, a sale of a substantial number of toilet rolls is considered trading.
+For example, the purchase and resale of a substantial number of toilet rolls is considered trading.

 Length of period of ownership